LBNL-ETA/fmi-for-power-system/docs/source/01_overview.rst

 .. image:: ./_static/cyder.png

 The complexity of distribution grids is drastically increasing as a result of integrating larger shares of distributed generation and storage devices, uncertainties in renewable power generation, and advanced electronics-based controllers.
-This necessitate new simulation tools to bridge the gap between distribution grids, buildings, electric vehicles, transmission lines, etc...
+This necessitate new simulation tools to bridge the gap between distribution grids, buildings, electric vehicles, transmission lines.

 The co-simulation of independent simulators on a common platform enable specialized software and third-party tools to be leveraged to study complex interdependencies between systems while preserving simplicity, transparency, flexibility, and scalability of the simulation environment.